Network-Aware Flexibility Requests for Distribution-Level Flexibility Markets: Abstract

 \section{Abstract}

-Local flexibility markets will become a central tool for distribution system operators (DSOs), who need to ensure a safe grid operation against increased costs and public opposition for new network investments.
-Despite extended recent literature on local flexibility markets, little attention has been paid on how to determine the flexibility request that the DSOs shall submit to such markets.
-Considering the constraints that the network introduces (e.g. line and voltage limits), so far it has been unclear how the DSO shall determine how much flexibility it requires and at which network locations.
-Addressing an open question for several DSOs, this paper introduces a method to design network-aware flexibility requests from a DSO perspective.
-We consider uncertainty, which could be the result of fluctuating renewable production or demand, and we compare our approach against a stochastic market clearing mechanism, which serves as a benchmark, deriving analytical conditions for their performance.
-We demonstrate our methods on a real German distribution grid.
+This paper proposes a method to design network-aware flexibility requests for local flexibility markets.
+These markets are becoming increasingly important for distribution system operators (DSOs) to ensure grid safety while minimizing costs and public opposition to new network investments.
+Despite extended recent literature on local flexibility markets, little attention has been paid to quantifying the flexibility required at each location, considering physical network constraints (e.g. line and voltage limits).
+The method introduced uses a chance-constrained optimization model and a \emph{LinDistFlow} approximation to consider both physical network constraints and uncertainty caused by renewable production or demand fluctuations.
+Unlike other methods, it avoids sharing sensitive grid data with the market operator.
+We compare our approach against a stochastic market-clearing mechanism which serves as a benchmark, and we derive analytical conditions for the performance of our method to determine flexibility requests.
+We show on two case studies that our method outperforms the stochastic market-clearing benchmark in terms of computation time while achieving comparable social welfare and costs for the DSOs.
+One of the case studies is conducted on an actual German distribution grid, showing that the proposed method can scale well to real-sized networks.